Tanzania to Kenya

 The border crossing from Tanzania to Kenya really wasn’t so bad…meaning it could have been much worse!
-The safari’s previous border crossings passed without a hitch:
+Maybe it was time for a mini border drama, since previous crossings passed easily and without a hitch:

 - South Africa – Namibia